MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2025-05-19-Rubber-ducks-and-emotional-damage.md

 So you’ve made the shift.
 You’re out of panic mode.
 You’ve stopped yelling at your screen (or at least reduced it to grumbling).
 Now it’s time to actually investigate.

 This is where the tools come in.
 Not just fancy admin tools—also the mental ones.
 The habits, questions, and tiny decisions that help you make sense of chaos.

 💡 **Narrow things down.**
 Is it only happening in one environment?
 Is it tied to one account?
 I try to reproduce the error *and* eliminate everything that probably has nothing to do with it.

 If I can make it break differently, I know I’m getting closer.

 > Producing a new error message might not look like progress from the outside—but to me, it’s gold.

 💡 **Read the actual error message.**
-I used to skip them, thanks to years of vague garbage like *"Something went wrong."*
-But these days, I always read them.
+I used to skip them, thanks to years of vague garbage like *"Something went wrong."* But these days, I always read them.
 I Google the weird stuff.
 I ask colleagues.
 Sometimes the one-liner at the bottom is the key.

 💡 **Use the logs—but format them first.**
 I once opened a massive XML log file in VS Code and got absolutely nothing from it.
 Just noise.
 Then I opened it in Excel, and there it was—perfectly formatted with the problem staring me in the face.

 > **Bad formatting hides good information.**

 💡 **Explain it out loud.**
 Rubberducking is real.
 I talk through what I’ve seen, what I’ve tried, and what I think is going on.
 Somewhere in that monologue, a pattern usually shows up.

 Bonus points if your duck wears a Starfleet uniform.

 💡 **Try one thing at a time.**
 We all know this, but it’s hard to do when you're desperate.
 Still, it matters.
 If you change three things and it works, you won’t know which one mattered.

 💡 **Write it down.
 Seriously.**
 If you don’t, you’ll try the same thing five times and wonder why nothing's changing.

-Honestly, that's one of the main reasons I started this blog—
-to remember what I actually know, before I forget I ever figured it out.
+Honestly, that's one of the main reasons I started this blog - to remember what I actually know, before I forget I ever figured it out.

 These tools won’t fix the issue for you.
-But they *will* keep you sane and help you stay on the trail.
+But they *will* keep you sane and help you stay on the trail 😅

 ---